Frank Darabont's unrealized projects: Back Roads

-Runt of the Litter film adaptation
+Runt of the Litter

 On January 29, 2004, Darabont was set to executive produce and possibly set to direct the feature film adaptation of Bo Eason’s autobiographical play Runt of the Litter with Paramount Pictures handling film distribution, and on January 24, 2007, Eason was writing the screenplay for the feature film adaptation, Darabont was likely going to just produce the film and Castle Rock Entertainment will handle film distribution instead of Paramount.

-Rivers in the Desert: William Mulholland and the Inventing of Los Angeles & Water & Power
+Water and Power

-On January 29, 2004, Darabont was set to executive produce and possibly set to direct Rivers in the Desert: William Mulholland and the Inventing of Los Angeles at Paramount Pictures.
-On March 5, 2010, Darabont was set to executive produce and direct the movie entitled Water & Power, with Bruce McKenna writing the screenplay, and Phoenix Pictures producing instead of Paramount.
+On January 29, 2004, Darabont was set to executive produce and possibly set to direct an adaptation of Rivers in the Desert: William Mulholland and the Inventing of Los Angeles at Paramount Pictures.
+On March 5, 2010, Darabont was set to executive produce and direct the movie entitled Water and Power, with Bruce McKenna writing the screenplay, and Phoenix Pictures producing instead of Paramount.

 Standing Down

 On January 29, 2004, Darabont was set to executive produce and possibly set to direct the romance film Standing Down, with Paramount Pictures handling film distribution.